 Ginko Craig – Dwarf Hosta

-Hosta Ginko Craig – Dwarf – 10″ tall, 18″ spread, purple flowers.
+Hosta Ginko Craig – Dwarf – 10″ tall, 18″ spread, purple flowers, part-full shade.
 Narrow, elliptical, dark green leaves have crisp white margins and a bit of grey streaking towards the centers.
 Forms a low, dense mound making this variety excellent for edging or containers.
 Tolerates morning sun very well.
 Attracts hummingbirds.
-Part to full shade.
 Zones 3-9.
 Potted in 3″ pot.

 3 | 4 | 5 | 6 | 7 | 8 | 9